Stochastic modeling of spreading and dissipation in mixed-chaotic systems that are driven quasistatically: Minimal stochastic model

 \section{Minimal stochastic model}

-The failure of $P_{n,m}$ to reproduce $\mathcal{P}(\tau)$ is easily understood by inspection of phasespace.
+The failure of $P_{n,m}$ to reproduce $\mathcal{P}(\tau)$ is easily understood by inspection of phase space.
 For presentation purpose we focus on the stickiness in the ``red" region(s) of \Fig{fPoincare}.
-Regarding this region as composed of tiny phasespace cells, we can determine what is the ``survival time" in the red region for each cell.
-Then we realize that only fraction of red cells have large survivals time.
+Regarding this region as composed of tiny phase space cells, we can determine what is the ``survival time" in the red region for each cell. \rmrk{Then we realize that red cells with large survival time constitute a minority}.
 Accordingly, $P_{n,m}$ should be regarded as the coarse-graining of a finer kernel $P_{\nu,\mu}$.
 Note that the type of index (Roman vs Greek) is used in order to distinguish the coarse-grained version from the ``microscopic" version.